noah-kr/bt-biomass-datasets/README.md

 ### Download Open-Canopy Dataset France
 To download the Open-Canopy Dataset France, use the provided script download_open_canopy.py within the bmdata Conda environment.
+(adapt script to not download spot data)
+Note: you need about 380GB available to download this dataset.

 **1. Run the script:**
 ```markdown